Overview

 It will start all the services composing the Stellio context broker platform and expose them on the following ports:

-Please note that the environment and scripts are validated on Ubuntu 19.10+ and MacOS.
+Please note that the environment and scripts are validated on recent Ubuntu versions and MacOS.
 Some errors may occur on other platforms.

 Docker images are available on Docker Hub.